COVID-19 Procedures for attendeeS - Summary

 Maintain 6ft of social distance.
 Cold pits / parking must be separated by 10 ft / 3m minimum.

-Everybody has to wear a mask when outside their pit area or when others are visiting their pit area.
-Masks are not required when riding, but you must wear a helmet.
+Everybody must wear a mask when outside their pit area or when others are visiting their pit area.
+Masks are not required when riding.

 No eating or drinking outside your pit.

-The rider's meeting will be done by FM radio on 103.9 FM, tech inspection will be done in your pit area.
+The rider's meeting will be done by FM radio, tech inspection will be done in your pit area.

 One person from each team is allowed in hot pit except during refueling or rider changes.